Elemnir/experipy/README.rst

 A framework for writing and running Computational Science experiments.

 ``experipy`` provides a composable grammar for automating experiment script generation and a tool which can then execute those scripts.
-Supports PBS script based queueing.
+Supports PBS and Slurm script based queueing.

 ------------------
  A Simple Example